 Beautiful architecture, great food or breathtaking views are not only reasons to visit Prague.
 Since 2016 there is one more reason called Slavnost Cideru, which means Cider Festival or Cider Feast in Czech.
 Cider festivals are still rare in Central and Eastern Europe so when I saw Prague on a list of cider festivals compiled by Cider Guide-Eric West, I knew I had to take part in it.
 This years’ event took place on June 16-18 2017.

 Slavnost Cideru is situated in the heart of Prague at Smíchovská Náplavka, on the bank of the Vltava’s river.
 The location was absolutely perfect as you could sit on a wooden bench, enjoy the view and sip your cider in the sunshine.
+TICKETS

 To enter the festival you had to purchase a ticket at 50 CZK (1.90 EUR), if bought at the entrance.
 The ticket was valid for the all three festival days.
 In addition, there was a 2-for-1 offer at selected cider spots in Prague and online through Cool Ticket app, if festival tickets were bought in advance.
-Unfortunately, the app seems to work only in Czech Republic as I downloaded the app but couldn’t purchase the tickets.
+Unfortunately, the app seems to work only in the Czech Republic as I downloaded the app but couldn’t purchase the tickets.
 However, I liked the idea of discounted ticket prices when bought in advance as it made you visit a shop or a bar selling cider, and take advantage of this visit by purchasing cider.
 I bought my 2-for-1 tickets in the InCider Bar, a cider bar in Prague one day before Slavnost Cideru.

 I really liked the idea that at the entrance everyone has received a brochure with a short introduction about participating cider makers.